cunger/launch/notes/kernel-panic/objects-hierarchies.md

 It's all objects.
 Also _classes_ and _modules_ are objects, namely instances of `Class` and `Module` (which themselves are objects).

+> If you can reference it with a variable, it's an object.

 Ruby has single inheritance, i.e. a class can have only one superclass.
 The superclass of `Class` is `Module`.
 ```
 > Class.ancestors